dptools/process_offsite_audio/README.md

 	* These are processed independently from “open” interviews, although the steps are basically the same.
 	* The one concern about “psychs” is it can also sometimes involve upload of a single file from an external audio recording device instead of a Zoom interview.
 The code is written to address this but requires closer testing.
 * All sites have uploaded mock interviews that are notably shorter than what we will expect during real data collection.
 We should test at least one longer interview to ensure there are no compute issues and to get a better sense for expected runtimes and storage requirements.
-* Further, to test the "for review" random assignments (and emails) once those are implemented, we will need some sites to upload multiple extra tests.
+* Further, to test the "for review" random assignments (and emails), we will need some sites to upload multiple extra tests.
 	* As we verify with TranscribeMe that they are doing all the things we are paying for, we will also want to do additional tests to ensure that when we move to real data TranscribeMe will be following all our instructions regularly.
 * Note that even sites that have been creating subject ID correctly in REDCap have not necessarily been providing a valid mock consent date.
 It is important in production that sites enter correct consent dates for each subject into REDCap ASAP.

 </details>

-Dependencies have been installed on the Pronet production server, but downloading this code and testing there remain to be ironed out.
-We first need to determine what account should be installing and running the AV pipeline from the production server (after verifying that it has passed the production security review).
-Then we can discuss remaining required steps.
-Need to make some decision about how much testing will occur on development server still versus moving to production, and also distinguishing between testing new mock interviews on prod versus actually moving to real data.
+Dependencies have been installed on the Pronet production server, but testing there remain to be ironed out.
+Note dev testing will continue in parallel to prod testing, to cover sites that haven't thoroughly done their testing yet.

 As far as real data collection timeline, some sites may be able to begin soon, but others remain months away - need to figure out more about this as summer approaches.
 There are some deadlines being imposed by NIMH, but it is also not clear how quickly this pipeline needs to launch after data collection starts.
 There will always be some gap between upload and outputs being available anyway, because of the time it takes to manually transcribe.